 When it comes to quality optics (and that includes spectacles, sunglasses, lenses for cameras, etc), premium binoculars are pretty much at the top end of the scale for build quality, extremely meticulous workmanship, and the highest grade materials and components used.

-Every piece of optical equipment is built in accordance to specifications and tolerances (which refers to how accurately a particular as-built lens meets the defined performance requirements), and in the case of high-end binoculars, the most precise tolerances are implemented, ultimately producing the best user experience possible.
+Any high-quality optical device is built to specifications and tolerances that meet defined performance requirements, and in the case of high-end binoculars, the most precise tolerances are ultimately implemented to deliver the best possible user experience.

 Defining characteristics of the best binoculars